 LLCs are better known in the business world as a company that is formed by one or more persons.
 However, with the formation of an LLC, the personal assets of the owners are kept safe and away from any liabilities that may ensue.
 Hence, there is a strict barrier between the business entity and its owner.

-LLCs with one owner are said to be single-member owned while those with more than one owner are considered multi-member owned.
+LLCs with one owner is said to be single-member owned while those with more than one owner are considered multi-member owned.
 While owning your own business is a great achievement, LLCs are somewhat partnerships and come with a ton of advantages.
 Some of these include simplicity and flexibility to name a few.
+Check out our guide to series LLCs here.

 Unlike many others, the LLC is widely popular in the startup world.
 When LLCs are formed, they usually have better alternatives to profit-sharing and management tactics.
 Additionally, they even provide excellent coverage for liabilities that are not applied to regular partnerships or sole proprietorships.